Internet radio service Pandora looks to monetise NZ operation, hunts for local boss

 Click to zoom.

-The Australian is also on the hunt for an NZ country manager for Pandora (currently the Australasian team consists of Ms Huxley and two others across the Tasman).
+The Australian is also on the hunt for an NZ country manager for Pandora.
+[UPDATE: MediaWorks’ general manager of integration Melanie Reece won the role.]
+Currently the Australasian team consists of Ms Huxley and two others across the Tasman.

 It's natural to imagine refugees from the shrinking traditional music industry applying, but Ms Huxley comes from a tech, telco and media background, having worked variously for Microsoft, Vodafone and Fairfax, where she was head of the publisher's Digital unit.
 She says her background in dealing with data is useful, given Pandora makes most of its money from selling ads (about 90% of users ar on free, ad-funded plans) and it's a data-driven sell.
 The company has detailed (anonymous) information about what its members listen to, what their friends listen to and, if they listen on a mobile, where they are.
 Terrestrial radio stations can't offer that sort of targeting,